 As a child, my family never celebrated Halloween.
 We would actually go out for pizza to avoid the trick-or-treaters.
 (And there were definitely no complaints from me and my brother about that!)
 Honestly… I don’t feel like I missed out on anything.
 I had plenty of opportunities to dress up as a child, and my parents loved chocolate just as much as I did so we certainly didn’t need a holiday to have the occasional treat!

 Growing up in the church, I heard several schools of thought regarding Halloween.
 One view taught that it was a harmless holiday.
 As long as we didn’t dress up as “evil” characters or partake in “evil” activities, we were fine to celebrate just like everyone else.
 Others taught that we should avoid Halloween altogether.
 They pointed to its roots and claimed that we would be participating in demonic activity to even dress up.
 And then there are “harvest parties.”
 As a kid, I remember church harvest parties being all the rage, and many churches still do this today.
 They use Halloween as an outreach event.
 Children are able to dress up, play games for candy, and celebrate harvest time.

 I personally believe that when it comes to celebrations and holidays, the only thing that matters is our hearts.
 What are we celebrating?
 But this is the question I struggle with most when it comes to Halloween…

 Nearly every other holiday we observe in this country gives honor to something worth celebrating.
+Yes, some of them have some questionable roots and histories, but our modern culture chooses to celebrate differently.
 Throughout the year, we celebrate love, the resurrection of Christ, mothers and fathers, the birth of our nation, the things we are thankful for, the birth of Jesus, etc. Even St. Patrick’s Day honors the saint who brought Christianity to the Irish.
 These holidays remind us of how truly blessed we are, and they all give us something worth celebrating.

 Does Halloween give us anything worth celebrating?